 Our Evaluation Process

-A comprehensive battery of tests may be performed during your evaluation.
+A comprehensive battery of dizziness & balance testing may be performed during your evaluation.
 In some cases, testing may take up to two hours.
 Prior to each test, we will give you a detailed explanation so you can gain a better understanding of what we are measuring and what to expect.

 Evaluating and Managing Equilibrium Disorders